 - If you would like to volunteer: Check out the volunteering page, here.

-- If you a volunteer for an event, and need to contact us: Email us at email@example.com.
+- If you are a volunteer for an event and need to contact us: email [email protected].

 - Do I need to register for a social run?
-No, nor do you need to pay anything.
-They are casual and free of charge.
+No. They are casual and free of charge.

 - I would like to attend a social event for the first time.
 What should I do?
 Just rock up.
-If you are concerned that you might be too slow, make yourself known to the organiser who will try to put you in touch with someone else your pace.
+Make yourself known to the organiser who will try to put you in touch with someone else your pace.

 - Are social runs supported?
 Social runs are unsupported – unlike an event there is no timing, no first aid, no aid stations, and no facilities beyond what the park already provides.
 You are expected to carry food, water, basic first aid, to look after each other apply common sense at all times.